therealseanwallace/freeEducationTenders/README.md

 ## Roadmap

+- Consider getting rid of the Express API and taking advantage of Next.JS's ability to get info directly from the database.

 - Write tests!
-This is a big one.
 I was so excited to build that I almost completely failed to write tests for this app.
 So that's my next big job.
 Wish me luck wrestling with testing React.

 ## Acknowledgements